Have a dog (or multiple dogs), but don’t have a fenced-in yard?

 We eventually want the ability to keep our dogs contained off-leash and not have to worry about the random neighborhood dogs wandering into our yard.

-After spending some time over the Christmas season at our family’s estate in Nashville, I realized that a temporary solution would be to duplicate the double dog tie-out my father-in-law built for our dogs to use when we come to visit.
+After spending some time over the Christmas season at our family’s estate in Nashville, I realized that a temporary solution would be to duplicate the multiple dog tie-out my father-in-law built for our dogs to use when we come to visit.

 Why This DIY Dog Tie-Out Is Ideal

-My husband’s parents live on 2 acres with plenty of trees — 4 of which were perfectly situated to create 2 independent dog trolley systems in an ideal location just off of the sunroom of the house.
+My husband’s parents live on 2 acres with plenty of trees — 4 of which were perfectly situated to create 2 independent tangle-free dog trolley systems in an ideal location just off of the sunroom of the house.

 This set-up works perfectly because:

-• The dog tie-out trolleys are easily installed and can be easily removed — each time we come and go for our family visits.
+- The dog tie-out trolleys are easily installed and can be easily removed — each time we come and go for our family visits.

-• The dual tie-outs are situated well above anyone’s head — so the yard space is never compromised when we are outside.
+- The dual tie-outs are situated well above anyone’s head — so the yard space is never compromised when we are outside.

-• The trolleys give our dogs limited freedom to move about the yard independently — each on their own trolley line.
+- The trolleys give our dogs limited freedom to move about the yard independently — each on their own trolley line.

-• It’s also a great way to remain respectful of the neighbors — so our dogs can’t inadvertently wander into their yards during a moment of inattention… or the dogs’ natural instinct to chase a cat or chicken off in the distance and ignore our calls.
+- It’s also a great way to remain respectful of the neighbors — so our dogs can’t inadvertently wander into their yards during a moment of inattention… or the dogs’ natural instinct to chase a cat or chicken off in the distance and ignore our calls.

 His thoughtful design ensures that:

-• The dogs don’t get tangled in each other’s path (when they’re both outside at the same time)
+- The dogs don’t get tangled in each other’s path (when they’re both outside at the same time)

-• A quick set-up and removal process (making these dog tie-outs easily portable)
+- A quick set-up and removal process (making these dog tie-outs easily portable)

 These DIY dog tie-outs would be perfect for people with “grand-dogs” or someone who has part-time dog visitors!

-Materials Used For A Multiple Dog Tie-Out
+Materials Used For This Multiple Dog Tie-Out

-• 100-foot dog tie-out cable & overhead dog trolley kits
+- 2 100-foot dog tie-out cable & overhead dog trolley kits

-• 16-foot coil tie-out cable leashes
+- 2 16-foot coil tie-out cable leashes

-• heavy-duty open screw eye hooks (these were substituted for the ones in the kits)
+- 2 heavy-duty open screw eye hooks (these were substituted for the ones in the kits)

-• Measuring tape – to measure the length of kit needed and distance up from the ground
+- Measuring tape – to measure the length of kit needed and distance up from the ground

-• Drill with drill bit – to pre-drill holes for open screw eye hooks
+- Drill with drill bit – to pre-drill holes for open screw eye hooks

-• Wire cutters – to cut off any excess cable
+- Wire cutters – to cut off any excess cable

-• Ladder – to reach mounting points for the open eye screw hooks
+- Ladder – to reach mounting points for the open eye screw hooks

-• Wrench – to tighten wire clamp screws
+- Wrench – to tighten wire clamp screws

-• Tags – to label the separate dog cables, if you have more than 1 dog
+- Tags – to label the separate dog cables, if you have more than 1 dog

-• Existing trees or deck posts or frame of house – just be mindful of loose or rotting wood, since it will not provide a secure place to mount the trolley
+- Existing trees or deck posts or frame of house – just be mindful of loose or rotting wood, since it will not provide a secure place to mount the trolley

 How To Make This Double Dog Tie-Out

-1. He selected 2 separate trees for each tie-out (4 trees total).
+- He selected 2 separate trees for each tie-out (4 trees total).
 From there, he measured the length of each run to determine which length of kit to order.
 The instructions are included in this particular kit, and they’re relatively easy to follow.
 He deviated from the instructions in a couple of ways:

 – He replaced the 2 closed eye hooks from the kits with 2 open eye hooks (to keep both ends completely removable).